sekolade/EE634_PnP-Flow/README.md

 ## 1. Introduction

-PnP-Flow is a plug-and-play image reconstruction method currently designed for linear inverse problems of the form
+PnP-Flow (Martin et al., 2025) is a plug-and-play image reconstruction method  currently designed for linear inverse problems of the form

 \[
 y = Hx + n,